warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/chiado-testnet/join-chiado.md

 To configure `wardend`, do the following:

-1. Prepare the genesis file:
+1. Prepare the `genesis.json` file:

    ```bash
    cd $HOME/.warden/config